Champions League quarterfinals: One key battle in each game

 [ LIVE: Champions League scores ]

-With Manchester City the favorites against Lyon, a massive clash between Barcelona and Bayern Munich, plus intriguing ties between Atalanta and PSG, plus RB Leipzig v.
+With Manchester City the favorites against Lyon, a massive clash between Barcelona and Bayern Munich, plus an intriguing tie between RB Leipzig v.
 Atletico Madrid, the final few games in the 2019-20 Champions League campaign will be so tight to call.

 [ MORE: Man City beat Real Madrid ]